-Our share of funding for Donlin Gold in 2013 was \$12.2 million for permitting, community engagement and development efforts.
-Donlin Gold has approved a 2014 work program of approximately \$24 million, of which our 50% share is approximately \$12 million.
-The 2014 work program and budget includes funds to continue to advance the permitting process through completion of the PDEIS in late 2014, and receipt of comments from the Federal and State agencies on the PDEIS in preparation for issuance of the draft EIS in 2015.
-In addition, Donlin Gold will continue to maintain its engagement with communities in the Yukon-Kuskokwim region.
+Our share of funding for Donlin Gold in 2014 was \$12.1 million for permitting, community engagement and development efforts.
+Our 50% share of the 2015 work program is expected to be \$12.6 million.
+The 2015 work program and budget includes funds to assist the Corps in continuing to advance the permitting process through issuance of the draft EIS in 2015.
+In addition, Donlin Gold will continue to maintain its engagement with communities in the Y-K region.

 An extensive list of additional federal and state government permits and approvals must be obtained before the Donlin Gold project can commence construction.
 Preparation of the applications for many of these permits and approvals requires additional, more detailed engineering that were not part of the Donlin Gold FS.
 Completion of this engineering will require a significant investment of funds, time, and other resources by Donlin Gold and its contractors.
 Also, the Donlin Gold board must approve a construction program and budget before construction of the Donlin Gold project can begin.
-The timing of the required engineering work, of the Donlin Gold board's approval of a construction program and budget, as well as the receipt of all required governmental permits and approvals will determine whether and when construction of the Donlin Gold project will begin.
-Project delays also could occur as a result of public opposition, limitations in regulatory staff resources during regulatory review, or project changes made by Donlin Gold.
+The timing of the required engineering work, of the Donlin Gold board's approval of a construction program and budget, the receipt of all required governmental permits and approvals, as well as the availability of financing, among other factors, will affect whether and when construction of the Donlin Gold project will begin.
+Among other reasons project delays could occur as a result of public opposition, limitations in agency staff resources during regulatory review and permitting, or project changes made by Donlin Gold.